stark1tty/Awesome-Historic_al-Maps/readme.md

 - [r/oldmaps (Reddit)](https://www.reddit.com/r/oldmaps/) - User uploaded collection of interesting maps.
 - [The Barry Lawrence Ruderman Collection](https://searchworks.stanford.edu/view/jw357py5564) - Collection of early maps, covering all parts of the world, sold by the dealer in La Jolla, California - mounted on the Stanford University Image Gallery.
 - [Basel Mission Archives](http://www.bmarchives.org/) - Maps, sketches and plans relating to various parts of the world where the different Protestant missions operated.
-- [Birmingham Library Map Collection](http://bplonline.cdmhost.com/digital/collection/p4017coll7/search) - 16th century onwards, and with general coverage; most of the maps from the Rucker Agee collection,
+- [Birmingham Library Map Collection](http://bplonline.cdmhost.com/digital/collection/p4017coll7/search) - 16th century onwards, and with general coverage; most of the maps from the Rucker Agee collection.

 ### Dealers
 - [EBay](https://www.ebay.co.uk/b/Antique-Maps-Atlases-Globes/37958/bn_1838635)